Mathey-Tissot

-Mathey-Tissot is a Swiss watch maker of prestige watches, originally established in 1886 by Edmond Mathey-Tissot at Les Ponts-de-Martel in the canton of Neuchâtel in Switzerland.
+Mathey-Tissot (/mætˌeɪ tiːˈsoʊ/, /fr/) is a Swiss watch brand and manufacturer, originally established in 1886 by Edmond Mathey-Tissot at Les Ponts-de-Martel in the canton of Neuchâtel in Switzerland, now with its headquarters in Geneva and Fribourg.

-Mathey-Tissot is an independent watchmaker, with its headquarters in Geneva.
-It is not associated with Tissot, another Swiss watchmaking firm.
+An independent watchmaker, Mathey-Tissot is not associated with Tissot, another Swiss watchmaking firm.

 History

 Edmond Mathey-Tissot established his watchmaking business in the village of Les Ponts-de-Martel in 1886.
 He began by specializing in complications, and especially repeater pocket watches, that is, watches which chime the hour or the hour and quarter-hour (quarter-repeater) or the hour, quarter-hour and minute (minute-repeater).
 The firm soon proceeded to make chronographs and won a number of prizes.